sublayerapp/sublayer_documentation/docs/concepts/actions.md

 parent: Core Concepts
 nav_order: 2
 ---

+# Actions

 Actions are responsible for performing specific operations to get inputs for a Generator or based on the generated output from a Generator.

-They encapsulate a single action and do not involve complex decision-making.
-Actions are the executable units that bring the generated inputs and output to life.
+You can think of actions as similar to tools in other agent frameworks.
+They encapsulate a single action and do not involve complex decision-making and are the executable units that bring the generated inputs and output to life.

+## Action Repository

+Curious about what actions are already written and available to use in your project?
+We maintain a repository of community and AI created Actions that can drop right in to your project.

+Check it out here: [Sublayer Actions Repository](https://github.com/sublayerapp/sublayer_actions)

 ## Try making your own Action:

-<iframe src="https://blueprints.sublayer.com/interactive-code-generator/sublayer-actions" width="100%" height="800px"></iframe>
+<iframe src="https://blueprints.sublayer.com/interactive-code-generator/sublayer-actions" width="100%" height="500px"></iframe>

 ## Examples: